junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Rules Committee Resolution H. Res.
 1433 Reported to House.
 Rule provides for consideration of H.R.
 6899 with 3 hours of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2008-09-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8250-8255)
 - 2008-09-16 — The previous question was ordered pursuant to the rule. (consideration: CR H8250)
+- 2008-09-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-11-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1118 under authority of the order of the Senate of 11/17/2008.